Marijuana Addiction Treatment in Central Texas

 If someone becomes addicted, it means they meet the criteria for dependence outlined in the Diagnostic and Statistical Manual of Mental Disorders.
 This may be more common than you’d think, as the CDC states, “in 2016 around 4 million people, or 1.5% percent of the population, had a marijuana use disorder in the past year.”

-Despite the notoriously giggly effects of the plant, the problems associated with a Marijuana use disorder are no laughing matter.
-The CDC says Marijuana use disorder (amazingly, MUD for short) includes health problems; persistent or increasing use; and failure to meet major responsibilities at work, school, or home.
+Despite the notoriously euphoric effects of the plant, the problems associated with a marijuana use disorder are no laughing matter.
+The CDC says marijuana use disorder includes health problems such as persistent or increasing use and failure to meet major responsibilities at work, school, or home.

 And worst of all, studies show how difficult it can be to finally stop an addiction that does not necessarily threaten your life, but rather threatens to slowly, subtly limit you and prevent you from being your best self.
-This makes professional marijuana addiction treatment even more important.
+This makes professional rehab for marijuana addiction even more important.

-To top it off, research from the CDC shows strong evidence that Marijuana can keep your brain primed for addiction, while simultaneously threatening to become a highly detrimental addiction in itself.
+To top it off, research from the CDC shows strong evidence that marijuana can keep your brain primed for addiction, simultaneously threatening to become a highly detrimental addiction in itself.
 Men’s addiction treatment utilizes gender-specific solutions to address marijuana use disorder head-on so that the addiction doesn’t get worse.

 *Any Length Retreat is a supportive, educational recovery system and community for men’s addiction treatment.
 It is not a substitute for psychotherapy, clinical or medical treatment for substance use disorders or mental health disorders.